elunna/nerfhack-changelog/README.md

 * Only dwarves can forge dwarvish items
 * Only orcs can forge orcish items

 ### Toilets
+* A new dungeon feature ported from SLASH'EM.
-Toilets have received many enhancements after adapting them from SLASH'EM.
+* Toilets have received many enhancements after adapting them from SLASH'EM.
 Notably, toilets can now appear on their own, separate from sinks, whereas in SLASH'EM, they only came in pairs with sinks.
 Overall, their frequency has been dialed way back so they are quite rare.

 * Toilet prayer can now stop the vomiting process
 * Praying at toilets can cure sickness.